thedmi/capsule/docs/docs/40_how_does_this_work.md

 - a hull that implements the capsule interface and passes invocations to its synchronizer, which in turn passes them to the channel
 - an invocation loop that executes invocations read from the channel

 To ensure the invocation loops remain active, they are registered with a capsule host.
-By default, this is an `IHostedService` that runs and monitors the invocation loops.
-The host is registered with the `AddCapsuleHost()` DI extension method.
+This is a service that runs and monitors the invocation loops.
+When using `AddCapsuleHost()` to register dependencies, the capsule host is started and stopped from `CapsuleBackgroundService`, an `IHostedService` implementation.